Enter Nowhere: Plot

-Jody (Sara Paxton) and her boyfriend Kevin Banks (Christopher Denham) go rob a convenience store.
-While the cashier is giving them money at gunpoint, Jody demands the cashier (Jesse J. Perez) to open an old safe.
-He tells her that he will, but cryptically says that Jodie wouldn’t be able handle what's inside.
+Jody and her boyfriend Kevin Banks go rob a convenience store.
+While the cashier is giving them money at gunpoint, Jody demands the cashier open an old safe.
+He tells her that he will, but cryptically says that Jody wouldn’t be able to handle what's inside.
 Annoyed, Jody shoots the cashier, and the scene fades.

-Samantha or "Sam" (Katherine Waterston), a quiet reserved woman, has car trouble and finds a small cabin in the woods while looking for help.
-She comes across Tom (Scott Eastwood), who is also lost and has taken shelter in the cabin for three days.
+Samantha or "Sam", a quiet reserved woman, has car trouble and finds a small cabin in the woods while looking for help.
+She comes across Tom, who is also lost and has taken shelter in the cabin for three days.
 The next morning, while Tom is out looking for help, he keeps coming back to the cabin even though he is walking in one direction.
 Sam finds Jody unconscious outside the door of the cabin.
 Jody tells Sam and Tom that she doesn't know how she arrived there.
 The next morning, the trio venture into the woods to escape, only to return to the cabin again.
-The situation becomes even stranger when the three are convinced that they are in different states.
+The situation becomes even stranger when the three are convinced that they are in different regions of the USA.

-Near the cabin, they find a shelter with maps and food supplies.
+Near the cabin, they find a bunker with maps and food supplies.
 Sam deduces the maps and labels on food are written in German.

 While Tom is bringing supplies to the cabin from the shelter, Sam says it’s the year 1962, which surprises Jody as she believes it’s 1985.
 When Tom comes in and is asked the current year, he responds it’s 2011 — increasing the confusion even further.

 As the three are trying to figure out what is happening, they hear gunshots outside.
 Outside the cabin, they find a soldier with a gun.
-The man, Hans Neumann (Shaun Sipos), turns out to be a German soldier.
-He only speaks German.
-Hans knocks out Tom and ties him up in the woods, while the women are tied up inside the cabin.
-Hans attempts to find out what is going on, using Sam as an interpreter as she understands German, but things get hostile as he believes that the three are withholding information.
+The man, Hans Neumann, turns out to be a German soldier.
+Not understanding English, Hans knocks out Tom and ties him up in the woods, while the women are tied up inside the cabin.
+Hans attempts to find out who they are, using Sam as an interpreter as she understands German, but he becomes hostile as he believes that the three are withholding information.
 He does not believe that they are confused as to how they got there.